 - Cream your butter and sugar for 3-5 minutes – Make sure you’re beating the butter and sugar together with your hand mixer for 3-5 minutes for the best results.
 This will help result in fluffy, light cupcakes!

 - Transfer cupcakes to a wire rack to cool completely – Let the cupcakes cool for just a few minutes in the muffin tin and then remove to let cool completely on a wire rack.
 Don’t leave the cupcakes in the tin for too long because they’ll continue to bake and could dry out!

 - Don’t overbake – To ensure you don’t overbake these cupcakes, set your timer for the low end of the suggested bake time.

 I highly recommend using silicone muffin liners or parchment baking cups for the best results and to avoid the cupcakes from sticking too much.
 I also recommend spraying your liners with a little cooking spray.
 Make sure to let your cupcakes cool completely before trying to remove the liners otherwise they could stick.

 I haven’t tested an egg-free version of these cupcakes, but let me know if you decide to experiment in the comments below!

 I haven’t tried this recipe as a cake yet, but it would probably work in a square 8×8 cake pan.
-If you’re looking for a gluten-free birthday cake, try my healthy birthday cake.
+You can try my healthy vanilla cake or if you’re looking for a gluten-free birthday cake, my healthy birthday cake.

 Yes!
 These cupcakes can be made 1-2 days in advance.
 To make ahead of time, let the cupcakes cool completely and store them in the fridge, covered until you’re ready to frost and serve.
 Alternatively, you can frost and decorate the cupcakes and store them covered in the fridge until ready to serve!